 - If the processing is unlawful, but the individual does not want the data to be erased and requests restriction (which is different from the right to be erased)

 - The data controller no longer needs data, but the individual wants the data to be preserved so the legal claim can be exercised

 - The organization is taking measures to verify the data erasure request

 Once the data is restricted organization is not allowed to process it unless they have the individual’s consent, they need it for legal claims or to protect the rights of other individuals.

 6. Right to data portability

-Data portability is one of the novelties among data subject rights, it allows individuals to obtain their own personal data that they have previously provided to the organization in a structured, commonly used, and machine-readable format.
+Data portability is one of the novelties among data subject rights.
+It allows individuals to obtain personal data they have previously provided to the organization in a structured, commonly used, and machine-readable format.